 The updated handling of using the right second finger and turning over the deck around it is credited by Dr. Jacob Daley to Al Baker.
 See Jacob Daley's Notebooks, n.d. (c.
 1974), n.p.
 (Item 633).
 Edward Victor published much the same idea in “A New 'Glide'”, Magic of the Hands, 1937, p.
 6, where he pushed back the lower card with the right first and second fingers, while using the left little finger as a stop on the inner end of the deck.

-Victor introduced another new idea, which is to push a double card forward on the face of the deck, then turn the deck face down and draw the lower card of the double flush as the right hand pulls the upper card away.
-This is essentially a Downs Change (see T. Nelson Downs's The Art of Magic, 1909, p.
-73) done from the front of the deck, rather than the side.
+This is in essence the Downs Change (see T. Nelson Downs's The Art of Magic, 1909, p.
+73), done from the front of the deck, rather than the side.
+In 1937, Edward Victor reinvented this sleight as well, in the form of his “New Glide” cited above.
 Two years later, in The Magic Wand, Vol. 28 No. 183, Oct./Nov.
 1939, p.
-116, Dr. L. Rothbart (of Budapest) also describes this out-jogged Glide as “The Improved Glide” and uses the left third finger to draw the lower card flush, even though he mentions that “Some prefer to push back the bottom card with the right second finger and grasp the second card with the thumb and first finger.”
+116, Dr. L. Rothbart (of Budapest) also described the 1678, out-jogged form of the Glide as “The Improved Glide”.
+Rothbart used the left third finger to draw the lower card flush, although he mentions that “Some prefer to push back the bottom card with the right second finger and grasp the second card with the thumb and first finger.”

 Lewis Ganson published a Glide in March 1951, in which the right forefinger taps the face of the deck, then the Glide is executed as the deck is turned face down around this finger.
 The left little finger draws back the bottom card.
 See Abracadabra, Vol. 11 No. 269, Mar.
 1951, p.
 138; reprinted in Routined Manipulation, Vol. 2, 1952, p.
 38. Ganson would later publish Vernon's similar handling in More Inner Secrets of Card Magic, 1960, p.
 82. The Baker, Victor, and Rothbart entries above indicate that this approach had been around for a couple of decades.